Quick Answer

 Every industry has workflows that are natural automation candidates.
 These patterns aren't theoretical - they're the workflows I've automated at enterprise scale and seen replicated across organisations.

-Exposure assessment dominates.
+Geospatial data processing dominates.
 Manual workflows involve downloading data, joining to hazard layers, aggregating by portfolio, and generating reports.
-A single country assessment: 3-4 weeks manual, 30 minutes automated.
+Days of manual work reduced to minutes of automated processing.

 HIGH-VALUE AUTOMATION CANDIDATES